-An advanced educational program in general dentistry provides advanced training beyond the level of predoctoral education in clinical dentistry and applied basic and behavioral sciences, as well as refines those skills necessary for the generalist to provide comprehensive patient care for all population groups.
-It is a planned, sequential postdoctoral training program that is one year in length, and is specifically designed to meet the needs of graduates desirous of enhancing their skills as general practitioners.
+This is a planned, sequential postdoctoral training program that is specifically designed to meet the needs of graduates who want to enhance their skills as general practitioners.
 The program is a supplement to the predoctoral curriculum, but is not a required component of that educational sequence.
-An optional second year is offered that expands on the knowledge and experience obtained in the first year of the Program.

 AEGD Residents receive a salary during their year of training.